intel/pepc/docs/pepc-cpu-hotplug.rst

 Subcommand *'info'*
 ===================

-List all online and offline CPUs.
+Display the list of online and offline CPUs.

 Subcommand *'online'*
 =====================

-Bring CPUs online.
+Bring specified CPUs online.

 **--cpus** *CPUS*
-   List of CPUs to online.
-The list can include individual CPU numbers and CPU number ranges.
-   For example,'1-4,7,8,10-12' would mean CPUs 1 to 4, CPUs 7, 8, and 10 to 12.
-Use the special
-   keyword 'all' to specify all CPUs.
+   List of CPUs to bring online.
+Specify individual CPU numbers or ranges, e.g., '1-4,7,8,10-12' for CPUs 1 to 4, 7, 8, and 10 to 12.
+Use 'all' to specify all CPUs.

 Subcommand *'offline'*
 ======================

-Bring CPUs offline.
+Bring specified CPUs offline.

 **--cpus** *CPUS*
-   List of CPUs to offline.
-The list can include individual CPU numbers and CPU number ranges.
-   For example,'1-4,7,8,10-12' would mean CPUs 1 to 4, CPUs 7, 8, and 10 to 12.
-Use the special
-   keyword 'all' to specify all CPUs.
+   List of CPUs to bring offline.
+Specify individual CPU numbers or ranges, e.g., '1-4,7,8,10-12' for CPUs 1 to 4, 7, 8, and 10 to 12.
+Use 'all' to specify all CPUs.

 **--cores** *CORES*
-   List of cores to offline.
-The list can include individual core numbers and core number ranges.
-   For example, '1-4,7,8,10-12' would mean cores 1 to 4, cores 7, 8, and 10 to 12.
-Use the special
-   keyword 'all' to specify all cores.
-This option has to be accompanied by the '--package' option, because core numbers are per-package.
+   LIst of cores to bring offline using individual core numbers or ranges, e.g., '1-4,7,9-11' for cores 1 to 4, 7, and 9 to 11.
+Use 'all' to specify all cores.
+This option requires the '--package' option, as core numbers are package-specific.

 **--modules** *MODULES*
-   List of modules to offline.
-The list can include individual module numbers and module number ranges.
-For example, '0,2-5' would mean module 0 and modules 2, 3, 4, and 5.
-Use the special keyword 'all' to specify all modules.
-Note, unlike core and die numbers, module numbers are absolute.
+   List of modules to offline, specified as individual module numbers or ranges (e.g., '0,2-5' for module 0 and modules 2 to 5).
+Use 'all' to specify all modules.
+Unlike core and die numbers, module numbers are absolute.

 **--dies** *DIES*
-   List of dies to offline.
-The list can include individual die numbers and die number ranges.
-For example, '0-3,5' would mean dies 0 to 3, and die 5.
-Use the special keyword 'all' to specify all dies.
-On some systems, die numbers are globally unique, while on other systems they are relative to the package.
-In the latter case, this option has to be accompanied by the '--package' option.
+   List dies to bring offline using, specified as individual die numbers or ranges, e.g., '0-3,5' for dies 0 to 3 and 5.
+Use 'all' to specify all dies.
+On some systems, die numbers are globally unique, while on others they are relative to the package.
+In the latter case, the '--package' option must be specified.

 **--packages** *PACKAGES*
-   List of packages to offline.
-The list can include individual package numbers and package number ranges.
-For example, '0,2-4' would mean package 0 and packages 2 to 4.
-Use the special keyword 'all' to specify all packages.
+   List of packages to bring offline, specified as individual package numbers or ranges (e.g., '0,2-4' for package 0 and packages 2 to 4).
+Use 'all' to specify all packages.

 **--core-siblings** *CORE_SIBLINGS*
-   Core siblings are CPUs sharing the same core.
-The list can include individual core sibling indices or index ranges.
-For example, if a core includes CPUs 3 and 4, index '0' would mean CPU 3 and index '1' would mean CPU 4.
-This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
-In the example with CPUs 3 and 4, if CPU 3 was offline, then index '0' would mean CPU 4.
+   List of core sibling indices (CPUs sharing the same core) to bring offline.
+Specify individual indices or ranges.
+For example, if a core includes CPUs 2 and 3, index '0' refers to CPU 2, and index '1' refers to CPU 3.
+This option applies only to online CPUs, as Linux lacks topology details for offline CPUs.
+If CPU 2 is offline, index '0' refers to CPU 3.
+On Intel processors with hyper-threading, this is typically used to offline hyperthreads.

 **--module-siblings** *MODULE_SIBLINGS*
-   Module siblings are CPUs sharing the same module.
-The list can include individual module sibling indices or index ranges.
-For example, if a module includes CPUs 3, 4, 5, and 6, index '0' would mean CPU 3, index '1' would mean CPU 4, and idex '3' would mean CPU 5.
-This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
-In the example with CPUs 3, 4, 5 and 6, if CPU 4 was offline, then index '1' would mean CPU 5.
+   List of module sibling indices (CPUs sharing the same module) to bring offline.
+Specify individual indices or ranges.
+For example, if a module includes CPUs 4, 5, 6, and 7, index '0' refers to CPU 4, index '1' to CPU 5, and index '4' to CPU 7.
+This option applies only to online CPUs, as Linux lacks topology details for offline CPUs.
+In the example, if CPU 5 is offline, index '1' refers to CPU 6.